Updated: Dec 16, 2022

 Hands up who finds setting boundaries slightly excruciating?
 I know I did.
 The idea of saying no to people so that I could do something for myself instead, filled me with fear.
 As such, I’ve spent most of my life running myself ragged trying to be what I think everyone wants me to be.
 Like so many, I was bound by a need to ‘people please’.
 For many years I worked far too much in my job and my weekends were booked up for months.
 Mid-week, I would race from my job in Slough to meet friends in London, always running late, always feeling utterly stressed and guilty.
 When I occasionally stopped to rest, my mind was whirring with worries about work, what I’d said after a couple of drinks the night before, or how I was going to fit everything in that week.
 I was drinking too much and rarely had time to cook a proper meal.
 On some level I think I knew I was betraying myself - I knew that I was less happy because I wasn’t doing enough of the things I wanted to do and I was less productive because I was stretched too thinly.
 I was resentful of it, but I was also stuck in a cycle that I couldn’t see a way out of.

-Two years ago, I was stopped in my tracks - my body said no more and it collapsed.
+A few years ago, I was stopped in my tracks - my body said no more and it collapsed.
 I had ignored it’s signals for too long and so it was forcing me to stop before it was too late.
 Suddenly, I had to say no, and gosh was it enlightening.

 I found that the fear I had felt was unfounded.
 I suppose that somewhere along the way I have internalised a belief that in order to be a ‘good’ or likeable person, I have to give myself over to others.
 If I were to say no it might even mean that people would stop wanting to spend time with me.
 However, when I had to say no, I found that my loved ones understood it completely, and as it happens, they might even have liked me more for it.

-For the most part, I am now honest with my friends and family about what I need to be happy and well and for the most part, they respect it.
+For the most part, I am now honest with my friends and family about what I need to be happy and for the most part, they respect it.
 They understand that I’m at my best in the day time, that I love catching up over food or a walk and that I am a wreck if I stay up past 10pm!
 I now schedule time for non-negotiable rest and my husband and I make time each month just for us - something which always went by the wayside in our ‘old lives’.
 This doesn’t mean I don’t put myself out for my friends and family when it matters, or that I don’t work overtime occasionally, but it does mean that I now have balance in my life, and for the first time in a long time, I feel seen.

 Living in incongruence between how we feel on the inside and what we portray on the outside puts the body into a state of stress.
 It does this because we are suppressing what we want and what we need to be happy.
 Over time, stress like this, in addition to the likely exhaustion faced by the average people pleaser, will take its toll.
 Eventually our body will force us to stop and then we won’t be able to show up for the people we care about at all.